 Our success will depend to a large extent upon the continued contributions of key personnel.
-The loss of the services of Daniel Coker, our President and Chief Executive Officer, Frithjof Oldorff, President of the Automotive Business Unit, Darren Schumacher, President of Gentherm Technologies, or other officers could have a material adverse effect on the success of our business.
+The loss of the services of one or more of our executive officers could have a material adverse effect on the success of our business.
 Effective succession planning is also important to our long-term success.
 Failure to ensure effective transfer of knowledge and smooth transitions involving key employees could hinder our strategic planning and execution.
 Further, our success will depend, in part, upon our ability to retain qualified engineering and other technical and marketing personnel.
 There is significant competition for technologically qualified personnel in our business and we may not be successful in recruiting or retaining sufficient qualified personnel.